MOwaisAzizi/SapphireSky-internship-2025-Mohammad-Owais/README.md

  variables stored in var is hoisted and we get undefined but not an error. variable stored in let and const is not hoisted and we get an error if we use them before initializing them. regular functions are hoisted but not arrow functions.

+5-What are JavaScript closures?
+Provide an example.

+A closure in JavaScript is a feature that allows a function to access variables from its outer  scope even after that scope has finished executing. in the following example the inner function has access to outvariable event after we called the outerfunction before.

+function outerFunction(outerVariable) {
+    return function innerFunction(innerVariable) {
+        console.log("Outer Variable: " + outerVariable);
+        console.log("Inner Variable: " + innerVariable);
+    };
+}
+const closure = outerFunction("Hi!
+I am from outer scope");
+closure("Hi!
+I am from inner scope");